 I had an insightful conversation with our organisation’s—Innovators in Health—driver last month.
 He was going on a leave to finish some paperwork the next day.
 The High Court in Bihar had reiterated a judicial order by the Supreme Court of India with explicit instructions to executive for upholding it.
 The erstwhile tutors employed by the government of Bihar to promote literacy had been demanding their promised government jobs.
 They had been successful but the bureaucracy thought otherwise.
 Starting at a Session Court, the petition had went through multiple judiciary levels for many difficult years.
 Of course, it had been a long journey, perhaps a decade or so.

-The driver’s decision hinged on two facets: job security and wage.
 The organisation promises job security till its own survival and pays a decent wage.
-A government job offers security, perks, and 3 times the pay.
+A government job offers security, perks, and three times the pay.
 With a wife, five children, and an extended family to take care of, the government job is the more sensible choice.
 He made the obvious choice.
 He has deposited the meticulously prepared document with a hope of landing the job in the next few years.
 He hasn’t lost hope yet.
 A few interesting aspects on the nature of the complete judicial and executive process stuck me.

-Once, while crossing the rail tracks, a gentleman working with the Indian Railway had emphasised that it is only because of a gangman’s effort that trains run without accidents.
+Once, while crossing the rail tracks, a gentleman working with the Indian railway had emphasised that it is only because of a gangman’s effort that trains run without accidents.
 A gangman in the railway has the responsibility of tending to tracks on a particular stretch.
 Incidentally, a gangwoman is still an oddity.
 They ensure integrity of the joints and steel to maintain flawless operation.
 Often, the gangman would need to walk few kilometres each day irrespective of the weather.
 It is exhausting manual work.
 I do not deny the importance of this important cog in ensuring smooth operations of railways, but I could not overlook the pink hue of the gentleman’s statement.

-The Asha coordinators at our program walk close to 15 kms daily on foot while they fulfil various responsibilities.
-The responsibilities range from immunisation to administration of TB drugs and only increase with each passing day.
+The Asha coordinators at our program walk close to 15kms daily on foot while they fulfil various responsibilities.
+The responsibilities range from immunisation to administration of tuberculosis drugs and only increase with each passing day.
 One day a colleague passed a remark that the organisation was doing a favour by employing them; “ehsaan kar rahi hai sanstha aap par”.
 Why did he say this?
 Is it because these ACs are all women with little opportunity to work in a remote town of Bihar?
 Is it because he thinks that they are doing a shoddy work which they—all men—would have done better any day?

 Throughout these experiences, a common thread emerged.
 How do you decide what to pay someone?
 We chose an easy way out by studying government’s incentive structure, but they are exploitative.
 How do you decide if a driver should be paid 5000 or 10000?
 Is the standard daily wage a perfect metric?
 To contrast, a collective thought that emerged amongst my colleagues was that we are—and, yes, we are—involved in social work and that the ACs should understand this as an equal service to the community, a community to which they themselves belong to.
 An indirect currency would be the social capital and recognition they would accrue over the years.

 It may shock you, but it happens frequently in places one wouldn’t expect, like, plush coding jobs where a woman has superb skills and years of experience under her belt.
 Is it because we have acclimatised to the inherent gender inequity in our society?
 Is it because we have started justifying the irrational superiority of work done by men?
 Is it because we choose to remain shush on how much we are paid?

-Tushar gets a stipend of ₹15,000 each month at Innovators in Health.
+Tushar gets a stipend of ₹15,000 each month at Innovators In Health.